Malavika Prasad: Early life and career

 Malavika is from Kasaragod, Kerala.
 Before joining Sethu FC, she played for Kerala Blasters FC, ASOS Rainbow Athletic Club, Kemp Football Club, Travancore Royals Football Club and Misaka United FC.
 She also represented the Kerala State sub–junior girls team in 2018–2019 and 2017–18.
 With lack of proper grounds to practice and short of funds, Kerala Blasters stopped the activities of their women's team in 2023 for some time and she moved on to the Madurai club, Sethu FC for the next season.

 She is named in the 32–Indian probables list for the National camp at Anantapur, Andhra Pradesh by chief coach Crispin Chettri, ahead of the Pink Ladies Cup to be held in UAE in February 2025.

 Senior India debut

-Prasad made her Senior India debut in the first of the two FIFA Women’s International Friendlies against Uzbekistan played on 30 May 2025 at the Padukone-Dravid Centre for Sports Excellence stadium, Bengaluru.
+Malavika made her Senior India debut in the first of the two FIFA Women's International Friendlies against Uzbekistan played on 30 May 2025 at the Padukone-Dravid Centre for Sports Excellence stadium, Bengaluru.